JonathanGrossman/python_basics/08_operators.md

 >>> 65536
 ```

-For expressions that have more than one arithematic operator, the order of operations in Python are the same as in algebra.
+For expressions that have more than one arithmetic operator, the order of operations in Python are the same as in algebra.

 ```python
 # variable definitions